Marcel1802/teamspeak_custom_bot/README.md

 defaultNicknameCheck: Notifies a user if the name is equals "TeamSpeakUser"

 versionWarner: Warns / kicks clients if their TeamSpeak client version is listed (used for outdated client versions)

+countryList: Whitelist / blacklist for countries, kick on connect (Use ISO-Codes for the country names > https://en.wikipedia.org/wiki/ISO_3166-1)

 ## Some setting explainations